Skip to main content

 What you do:

 2. In a deep saucepan, warm oil until hot (test by dropping a small amount of batter into oil; it should rise and become golden).
-Carefully add batter into oil, 1 tablespoon at a time, and cook for 5 minutes or until golden.
+Carefully add batter into oil, 1 tablespoon at a time, and cook 5 minutes or until golden.
 Remove bhajis with a slotted spoon, and drain on paper towels.

 3. Squeeze lemon juice over bhajis and serve hot.

-Here at VegNews, we live and breathe the vegan lifestyle, and only recommend products we feel make our lives amazing.
-Occasionally, articles may include shopping links where we might earn a small commission.
-In no way does this effect the editorial integrity of VegNews.
+Here at VegNews, we live and breathe the plant-based lifestyle, and only recommend products we feel make our lives amazing.
+Occasionally, articles may include shopping links where we might earn a small commission, but in no way does this effect the editorial integrity of VegNews.